starcoinorg/sips/sip-21/index.md

 1. A prefix (also known as hrp (human readable part) which identifies the network version this address is intended for: “stc” for Starcoin Network.
 2. A Bech32 delimiter: The character “1” (one)
 3. A Bech32 version identifier: The character “p” (version = 1).
 4. A Bech32 encoded payload.
-For version 1, is Starcoin account address + optional auth key (16 + 32 bytes)
+For version 1, is Starcoin account address (16 bytes)
 5. The last 6 characters correspond to the Bech32 checksum

 The Receipt Identifier shall not be mixed-cases.
 It shall be all uppercases, or all lowercases.
-For example, st1pu9w0v6vny0hnv2kvhzkh6fwvq5xut42wh8tukg3ra3vy7m6g2al5y4253sm4svf3npwqjevdcssyyse3v94v or ST1PU9W0V6VNY0HNV2KVHZKH6FWVQ5XUT42WH8TUKG3RA3VY7M6G2AL5Y4253SM4SVF3NPWQJEVDCSSYYSE3V94V are valid but st1PU9w0V6vny0HNV2KVHZKH6FWVQ5XUT42WH8TUKG3RA3VY7M6G2AL5Y4253SM4SVF3NPWQJEVDCSSYYSE3V94V is not.
+For example, stc1p8umxurxjd7kwgy058r3f7sgk8qgp509m or STC1P8UMXURXJD7KWGY058R3F7SGK8QGP509M are valid but stc1P8UMXURXJD7KWGY058R3F7SGK8QGP509M is not.

 Overall address format: prefix | delimiter | version | encoded payload | checksum